Cancer Stat Facts: Stomach Cancer

 At a Glance

-Prevalence of this cancer: There are an estimated 72,269 people currently living with stomach cancer in the United States.
+Prevalence of This Cancer: In 2014, there were an estimated 95,764 people living with stomach cancer in the United States.

 Survival StatisticsShow More